ShowcaseSoftwareLtd/showcase-workshop-apis/html-zip/README.md

 ### Requirements

-- At present, HTML .zips work on the Showcase iOS, Android, Windows, and Chrome Apps only.
+- At present, HTML .zips work on the Showcase iOS, Android, Windows, and Chrome Apps.

 - The only required file is `index.html` at the root of the .zip file.
 The custom browser container will initialize with this file.